Md-Khid/ANN_Classification_Prediction/README.md

 # Project Overview

 ## Introduction
-For this project, we will analyse a credit facility dataset, which can be accessed from https://www.kaggle.com/datasets/laotse/credit-risk-dataset?resource=download.
-Employing Python coding within Jupyter Notebook, we will construct a machine learning model called Artificial Neural Network (ANN).
+For this project, we will analyse a credit facility dataset which can be accessed from https://www.kaggle.com/datasets/laotse/credit-risk-dataset?resource=download.
+Employing Python coding, we will construct a machine learning model called Artificial Neural Network (ANN).
 The main goal of this analysis is to predict the 'loan_status' column assessing the likelihood of a current customer defaulting on their debt payment.

 ## Dataset Information